Cycle the Western Front

 Specialized Sirrus rental bike

-Supplied with panniers, repair kit, helmet, bike computer, and lock.
-E-bike, gravel, or road bikes available with a supplement.
+A Specialized Sirrus rental bike is supplied with panniers, repair kit, helmet, bike computer, and lock.
+E-bike, gravel, or road bikes are available for a supplement.

 -